andrewnguonly/Lumos/README.md

 ### Content Parser Config

 Each URL path can have its own content parser.
-The content parser for the longest URL path will be matched.
+The content parser config for the longest URL path will be matched.

 - **chunkSize**: Number of characters to chunk page content into for indexing into RAG vectorstore
 - **chunkOverlap**: Number of characters to overlap in chunks for indexing into RAG vectorstore